 Objective.
 Assess the bank’s compliance with statutory and regulatory requirements for the reporting of foreign bank and financial accounts.

-An FBAR must be filed with the Commissioner of the IRS on or before June 30 of each calendar year for foreign financial accounts where the aggregate value exceeded $10,000 at any time during the previous calendar year.
+An FBAR must be filed on or before June 30 of each calendar year for foreign financial accounts where the aggregate value exceeded $10,000 at any time during the previous calendar year.

 FinCEN issued a final rule that became effective March 28, 2011 regarding reports of foreign financial accounts.144Refer to 76 Fed.
 Reg.
 10234 (February 24, 2011).
 Subsequently, FinCEN announced further extensions of time for certain FBAR filings in light of ongoing questions regarding the filing requirement and its application to individuals with signature authority over but no financial interest in certain types of accounts.
 On February 14, 2012, FinCEN issued Notice 2012-1 to extend the filing date for certain individuals with signature authority over but no financial interest in one or more foreign financial accounts.
 The FBAR filing deadline for U.S. persons with only signature authority over (but not financial interest in) a foreign financial account was extended to June 30, 2015.